Neanderthals Were Inbreeding. Did it Help Cause Their Extinction? - The Crux

 Consequences of Consanguinity

 So some Neanderthals slept with their relatives.
-To understand to the consequences for health and evolution, we can look to examples of consanguinity in living humans.
+To understand the consequences for health and evolution, we can look to examples of consanguinity in living humans.

 And there’s no shortage of data: It’s estimated that today between 700 million and 1.2 billion people, or roughly 10 percent of the global population, are the offspring of second cousins or closer.
 The rates vary considerably across the planet, depending on cultural marriage customs.
 For instance, in North Africa first-cousin couples constitute nearly one-third of all marriages, whereas in the U.S. such unions are legally prohibited in 31 out of 50 states.